Fort Port Natal (From a watercolour of the British camp at Fort Port Natal in 1842:

 * The former rank title of Commandant was substituted with Lieutenant-Colonel.

-In its heyday, Congella Regiment comprised some 1 500 Citizen Force members and prided itself on some unique specialised operational capabilities such as a Tactical Support Team for daunting rural and urban operational tasks and a dog-handling section for operational duties.
-The dog-handling section also gave public demonstrations to Durban's citizens.
+In its heyday, Congella Regiment comprised some 1 500 Citizen Force members and prided itself on some unique specialised operational capabilities such as a Tactical Support Team for daunting rural and urban operational tasks and a dog-handler section for operational duties.
+The dog-handler section also gave public demonstrations to Durban's citizens.
 Congella Regiment's Regimental Pipe Band was on display on numerous occasions and participated in some of Durban military tattoos.

-Congella Regiment participated in border operations in the then South African protectorate of South West Africa (now Namibia), as well as near Jozini in northern KwaZuluNatal.
+Congella Regiment participated in border operations in the then South African protectorate of South West Africa (now Namibia), as well as near Jozini in northern KwaZulu-Natal.
 The unit was deployed in both rural and urban counter-insurgency operations.
 Prior to the 1994 general elections, it conducted regular township patrols to combat civil unrest prevalent at that time.
 Like the Royal Inniskilling Fusiliers, the men of Congella Regiment displayed a good force of discipline during these operations.
 Congella Regiment had thereby carved an honourable niche in the modern-day history of Durban.

 Cmdt Deetlefs continued to serve the South African Army (with the rank of colonel in the Citizen Force Council).
-In 1997 he was appointed, with the rank of majorgeneral, to the post of Chief of Defence Force Reserves (C Def Res) in the South African National Defence Force (SANDF).
+In 1997 he was appointed, with the rank of Major-General, to the post of Chief of Defence Force Reserves (C Def Res) in the South African National Defence Force (SANDF).
 During his tenure as C Def Res he wrote the order that led to the demise of conscription, effectively releasing all White males in South Africa from further compulsory military service obligations (Deetlefs, 2017).
 In 2003, Maj-Gen Deetlefs SSAS PG SM JCD retired from the SANDF.

 Concluding remarks